-I am currently studying an MA in Criminal Justice at Liverpool John Moores University.
-The subject of my dissertation is surveillance, understood in its widest sense.
-I am carrying out my research in the art galleries of FACT Liverpool, in the North West of England.
+I have just completed the MA in Criminal Justice at Liverpool John Moores University.
+The subject of my dissertation was surveillance, understood in its widest sense.
+It was entitled: “God 2.5: Challenging Original Sin”.
+I carried out my research in the art galleries of FACT Liverpool, in the North West of England.

 I am good at what I do.